parabuzzle/parabuzzle.github.io/about.md

 permalink: /about/
 ---

-Mike Heijmans has over 15 years expierence in the tech industry.
+Mike Heijmans has over 15 years of expierence in the tech industry.
 He is a Builder, Rubyist, DevOps engineer, public speaker, and open source advocate.

-Mike has worked at startups and web companies specializing, most recently, in distributed data systems such as HBase and Cassandra.
+Mike has worked at startups and large web companies specializing, most recently, in distributed data systems such as HBase and Cassandra.

 When Mike is not working on technical things he can usually be found creating music or building elaborate Halloween props.